MixedReaction/NanoFSM/README.md

 #### 2. State machine manager is responsible for making transitions.
 States themselves shoud never be allowed to make transitions directly.
-Instead, states are to request which states they would like to transition to.
+Instead, states are to request which states they would like the state machine manager to transition to.
 This ensures that control is always tranferred back to the state machine manager, thus for, relieving pressure on the call stack.

 #### 3. State machine manager is responsible for state machine shutdown.
 States themselves should never be allowed to shutdown the state machine.
-If there is no state for a state to transition to then that state should return a null value.
+If there is no state for a state to transition to then that state should relay that to the state machine manager.
 The state machine manager will then be responsible for deciding if the state machine should shutdown, restart, or transition to a fallback/error state.

 Adhering to these principles will ensure high scalability and maintainability across all of your models.
 Additionally, with some ingenuity, this ppattern can also be used for deep